heathen00/wfparser3/wfparser3/README.md

    * the checks in the Factory for guarding the naming convention should NOT be checking for null.
      Instead, there should be a separate "guardNotNull(String parameterName, Object parameter)" method that checks to ensure the parameter is not null ... as the name implies.
+   * You should rename all methods in all published and internal interfaces that are similar to getLocalizerKeySet() to something more consistent with the return type, so like: getLocalizerUidSet().

 HERE: